 The race for gold at the Wild Horse River in British Columbia began in 1864.
 The discovery of huge amounts of loose placer gold resulted in the emergence of western frontier gold towns Fisherville and Fort Steele.
 Before the 1930s, over 1.5 million ounces of placer gold was reported to have been discovered—nuggets weighed up to 36 ounces.

 Despite the obvious presence of high-grade gold in the Wild Horse River, mining companies have yet to find the motherlode—the source of the placer gold—until now.

-American Creek acquired its Gold Hill property in 2015.
+American Creek acquired its Gold Hill property, near Fort Steele, B.C., in 2015.
 The company believes that this property is Wild Horse’s hard rock gold source.
 “While there has been placer gold recovered in different areas of the Wild Horse River, the vast majority of it comes just below where Boulder Creek joins the Wild Horse River,” said Darren Blaney, president and CEO of American Creek Resources Ltd. Logically, the Boulder Creek water source is a likely spot for the motherlode.

 Following this theory, prospectors explored the area upstream where Boulder Creek meets the Wild Horse River, now American Creek’s 835-hectare Gold Hill property.
 “It’s been prospected quite heavily,” said Blaney, “mostly in earlier years.”

 Without modern technology, a handful of high-grade gold adits was discovered, but the natural waves of the gold market halted any substantial development.